 In this case, the more sequences you run, the more email accounts we recommend to connect for sending (5 emails accounts in one Reply account maximum).
 You can also stretch the schedule in such way, to make sequences send emails at various times during the day.

 Below we will analyze several Outbox report examples on all levels.

 In this example, the user has connected 3 emails accounts for sending, where 1100 is the sum of limits of each email accounts set by user, and not the general limit for the user account (maximum limit is 1200).
 Hovering over the progress bar shows the limit for a particular email account.

-If you have several email accounts, you can click on any account to switch to another level of Outbox and see the list of campaigns with a limit for each campaign (see the Example 2).
+If you have several email accounts, you can click on any account to switch to another level of Outbox and see the list of sequences with a limit for each sequence (see the Example 2).
 You can also scroll the forecast other than Today and Tomorrow.

-The example shows that load on email accounts and campaigns is distributed evenly, and a user can add more prospects to the campaigns or create new campaigns and send emails from these email accounts.
+The example shows that load on email accounts and sequences is distributed evenly, and a user can add more prospects to the sequences or create new sequences and send emails from these email accounts.

 This is the last level of Outbox - already sent or planned emails to your prospects.
 The list shows the exact sending sequence in the sending queue.
 For example, on this screenshot you can see that FISHER BRADLEY will be the first prospect to receive the Step #2 email, HERNANDEZ WEST will be the second prospect and so on.

 On this level you can edit the message to each prospect in order to make it more personal.
 Click on the text in the MESSAGE column to open the sequence preview mode and edit the message text.